History of Florida Gators football: Urban Meyer era (2005–2010)

 Athletic director Jeremy Foley targeted a higher-profile replacement for Zook: 2004 Sporting News Coach of the Year Urban Meyer, head coach at Utah.
 Meyer chose Florida over competing Notre Dame, and he was announced as Florida's new head coach in December 2004.
+When he was hired by the Gators, Meyer signed a seven-year contract worth about $2 million annually excluding incentives.

 His first season (2005) was an improvement with a 9–3 record, including an Outback Bowl win against the Iowa Hawkeyes.
 The Gators defeated their three biggest rivals (Tennessee, Georgia, and FSU) for only the fourth time in school history.
 In 2006 Florida had a 13–1 season, with its sole loss to Auburn (27–17).
 In their final regular-season SEC game, the Gators managed a slender 17–16 victory when Jarvis Moss blocked a fourth-quarter field-goal attempt by South Carolina.
 Florida defeated the Arkansas Razorbacks for the SEC championship, their first since 2000.
 The Gators played in the 2007 BCS Championship Game and, led by quarterback Chris Leak, defeated the #1-ranked Ohio State Buckeyes 41–14 for their second national championship.

 Tim Tebow became the full-time starting quarterback for the 2007 season.
 Although the Gators began with a 4–0 record and were ranked as high as third in media polls, a mid-season slump in which they lost three of four games to conference foes ended their hopes for another national championship.
 They finished with a 9–4 record and a # 13 final ranking, but Tebow's record-setting season earned him the Heisman Trophy; he was the first sophomore to receive the honor.

 The 2008 Gators responded as a vastly improved team.
 Florida won its fourth consecutive game against Tennessee, 30–6, followed by a 31–30 upset by Ole Miss.
 In an emotional press conference after the game, Tebow promised that no team would play harder than Florida for the rest of the season.
 The Gators then earned their second national-championship berth in three years.
 They beat defending national champion LSU 51–21, got revenge against Georgia, handed Steve Spurrier (now back in the college ranks at South Carolina) the worst loss of his career, and defeated FSU 45–15.
 Florida earned the second spot in the BCS poll, beating previously undefeated Alabama 31–20 in the SEC Championship, and won the BCS National Championship Game against Oklahoma 24–14.
+After the 2008 season, Meyer lost his offensive coordinator Dan Mullen, who took the Mississippi State head coaching job.
+On August 3, 2009, Meyer signed a new six-year contract worth $4 million annually excluding incentives.